 - 60-day satisfaction guarantee

-- Pouch has adjustable height positions for comfort
+- The pouch has adjustable height positions for comfort

-- Included trauma shears are highest rated on Amazon for last 12 months
+- Included trauma shears are highest rated on Amazon for the last 12 months

 - None that we can think of.
 This is a quality item and the Amazon reviews reflect this.